SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 the file not having read permissions, or the file not being encoded in a compatible format.
-Distinguishing among these different situations allows a program to resolve some errors, and communicate errors it can't resolve to the user.
+Distinguishing among these different situations allows a program to resolve some errors and to communicate to the user any errors it can't resolve.

 .. note::